-- 2. Staff who have been in contact with confirmed or suspected cases are asymptomatic; - 3.
-Staff must continue symptom monitoring through Day 14.
-Self- monitoring should be completed twice a day (i.e. temperature, symptoms), including temperature monitoring and symptom checks at the beginning of each shift, and at least every 12 hours during a shift; - 4.
-Staff must be counseled to continue strict adherence to all recommended non-pharmaceutical interventions, including hand hygiene.
-These staff must wear well-fitting face masks while at work; - 5.
-Staff must be advised that if any symptoms develop, they should immediately stop work, self-isolate at home and contact their local public health authority or their healthcare provider to report this change in clinical status and determine if they should seek testing; - 6.
-To the extent possible, direct care professionals and clinical staff approved to work under these conditions should preferentially be assigned to individuals at lower risk for severe complications, as opposed to higher-risk individuals (e.g. severely immunocompromised, elderly); AND - 7.
-Staff approved to return to work under these conditions should maintain self- quarantine through Day 14 when not at work.
+- 2. Staff who have been in contact with confirmed or suspected cases are asymptomatic. - Staff must continue symptom monitoring through Day 14.
+Selfmonitoring should be completed twice a day (i.e. temperature, symptoms), including temperature monitoring and symptom checks at the beginning of each shift, and at least every 12 hours during a shift; - 4.
+Staff must be counseled to continue strict adherence to all recommended nonpharmaceutical interventions, including hand hygiene.
+These staff must wear well-fitting face masks while at work.
+Employers should consult their respiratory protection policies to determine whether N95 respirators should be used; - 5.
+Staff must be advised that if any symptoms develop, they should immediately stop work, self-isolate at home and contact their local public health authority or their healthcare provider to report this change in clinical status and determine if they should seek testing: - To the extent possible, direct care professionals and clinical staff approved to work under these conditions should preferentially be assigned to individuals at lower risk for severe complications, as opposed to higher-risk individuals (e.g. severely immunocompromised, elderly); AND

+7. Staff approved to return to work under these conditions should maintain self- quarantine through Day 14 when not at work.